 Bighorn National Canyon and Western towns

 Bighorn Canyon is located near our home base, a network of adjacent historic cabins in the Beartooth region of Montana.
 Named for the Bighorn sheep, this canyon was carved by the Bighorn River and is reminiscent of a miniature Grand Canyon.
 Native Crow Indians have inhabited this area for thousands of years and mountain men such as Jim Bridger were known to have constructed log rafts for the spring whitewater to explore this river and region of the country.
 With over 120,000 acres, this area offers an astounding variety of ecosystems, wildlife, and human history to explore.

 Along our journey, we will also experience the culture of the American West with occasional stops in nearby western frontier towns including Cody WY, Jackson WY, Island Park Idaho, and Billings, MT.

 - Grades: Rising 7-11, with groupings by grade

 - Cost: $1850 plus airfare.

 Commitment timing: The roster will be opened on a rolling basis starting in December and the trip is expected to reach full capacity.
-The first deposit of $1000 is fully refundable and holds a spot for your son up until the full commitment window when we will announce the plan to purchase plane tickets.
-Deposit checks can be delivered to our front desk or to Mr. Andrew Reed. (ext 104 or email@example.com).
+The first deposit of $1000 is fully refundable and holds a spot for your son up until we announce the plan to purchase plane tickets as a commitment.
+Contact Mr. Andrew Reed to register. (ext 104 or email@example.com).
 Deposits can be made as a paper check or through clicking the following deposit link: https://secure.heights.edu/parents/payments.